The Dirichlet Problem for the Prescribed Ricci Curvature Equation on Cohomogeneity One Manifolds: The proofs

+\begin{remark} One may establish Proposition~\ref{prop_local_ex} by adapting the methods employed in the paper~\cite{AP11}.
+The main idea behind those methods is to modify the right-hand side of~\eqref{intro_PRC} by a $G$-dependent diffeomorphism making the equation more easily solvable.
+Such an approach relies on the work of DeTurck (see~\cite[Chapter~5]{AB87} for an overview) and is similar in spirit to the DeTurck trick for the Ricci flow.
+Conversely, it seems possible to prove the existence and uniqueness results in~\cite{AP11} with the techniques employed above. \end{remark}

-A word of warning: While it is easy to show that statement~\ref{stt2_prop_loc} of Proposition~\ref{prop_local_ex} implies statement~\ref{stt1_prop_loc} in our current setting, establishing the converse implication may be problematic.
-Roughly speaking, this is because, when Hypothesis~\ref{assum_decomp_p} does not hold, the metric $\mathcal H^\tau$ need not be diagonal with respect to~\eqref{p_decomp}.
-For the same reason, proving the assertion of Proposition~\ref{prop_local_ex} that concerns $\check{\mathcal H}^\tau$ may be troublesome with our methods.
+\begin{remark} Suppose we are in the situation described in Remark~\ref{rem_abelian}.
+Thus, $\mathcal G/\mathcal H$ is an abelian Lie group, and Hypothesis~\ref{assum_decomp_p} fails to hold.
+In this case, statement~\ref{stt2_prop_loc} of Proposition~\ref{prop_local_ex} implies statement~\ref{stt1_prop_loc}, but establishing the converse implication may be problematic.
+Roughly speaking, this is because, when Hypothesis~\ref{assum_decomp_p} does not hold, the metric $G^\tau$ need not be diagonal with respect to~\eqref{p_decomp}.
+For the same reason, proving the assertion about $\check{G}^\tau$ may be troublesome with our methods. \end{remark}